martijndeh/lego/README.md

 ## Quick start

 Lego uses ES6 template strings.
 From the template string, a parameterized query is created and passed to the driver.
-The driver creates a pool of connections with the url from `process.env.DATABASE_URL`.
+The driver creates a pool of connections using the connecting string from `process.env.DATABASE_URL`.

 ```js
 Lego.sql `INSERT INTO projects (name) VALUES (${name}) RETURNING *`